 This script is used to specify additional options settings in the Options dialog (available from the Tools menu).
 With this script, you can add your own custom settings.
-Stonefield Query doesn't use these settings, but another of your scripts could, by calling the GetRegistryValue method of the Application object to retrieve the setting and then doing something with it.
+Stonefield Query doesn't use these settings, but another of your scripts could, by calling either the GetRegistryValue or GetINIValue methods of the Application object (depending on where you decide to store the value) to retrieve the setting and then doing something with it.
 In the image below, the "Report on AR data" and "Location of AR data" options are custom settings.

 You can validate the values the user enters in your custom settings by creating an Options.Validate script, and receive notification about changes when the user clicks the OK button by creating an Options.Changed script.